-- on the closing date, 2.40% of the sum of the Pool Balance as of the initial cutoff date and - on any payment date thereafter, the lesser of (a) 2.40% of the sum of (i) the Pool Balance as of the initial cutoff date plus (ii) the aggregate Contract Value of all additional receivables sold to the trust as of their respective additional cutoff dates and (b) the outstanding principal amount of the notes; provided, however, that (A) if the Specified Spread Account Reduction Trigger is met on the payment date in November 2010 or any payment date thereafter, the percentage in clause (a) will be reduced to 2.00% on such payment date and will remain at such percentage for each payment date thereafter unless further reduced on the payment dates as provided in the following clauses (B), (C) or (D); (B) if the Specified Spread Account Reduction Trigger is met on the payment date in May 2011 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.75% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment date in November 2010 or any payment date thereafter) and will remain at such percentage for each payment date thereafter unless further reduced on the payment date as provided in the following clauses (C) or (D); (C) if the Specified Spread Account Reduction Trigger is met on the payment date in November 2011 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.50% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment dates in November 2010 or any payment date thereafter or May 2011 or any payment date thereafter) and will remain at such percentage for each payment date thereafter unless further reduced on the payment date as provided in the following clause (D); and (D) if the Specified Spread Account Reduction Trigger is met on the payment date in May 2012 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.15% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment dates in November 2010 or any payment date thereafter, May 2011 or any payment date thereafter or November 2011 or any payment date thereafter.
-The Specified Spread Account Balance may be reduced or modified without the consent of the noteholders if the Rating Agency Condition is satisfied.
+- on the closing date, 2.90% of the Pool Balance as of the cutoff date and - on any payment date thereafter, the lesser of (a) 2.90% of the Pool Balance as of the cutoff date and (b) the outstanding principal amount of the notes; provided, however, that (A) if the Specified Spread Account Reduction Trigger is met on the payment date in September 2011 or any payment date thereafter, the percentage in clause (a) will be reduced to 2.00% on such payment date and will remain at such percentage for each payment date thereafter unless further reduced on the payment dates as provided in the following clauses (B), (C) or (D); (B) if the Specified Spread Account Reduction Trigger is met on the payment date in March 2012 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.75% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment date in September 2011 or any payment date thereafter) and will remain at such percentage for each payment date thereafter unless further reduced on the payment date as provided in the following clauses (C) or (D); (C) if the Specified Spread Account Reduction Trigger is met on the payment date in September 2012 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.50% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment dates in September 2011 or any payment date thereafter or March 2012 or any payment date thereafter) and will remain at such percentage for each payment date thereafter unless further reduced on the payment date as provided in the following clause (D); and (D) if the Specified Spread Account Reduction Trigger is met on the payment date in March 2013 or any payment date thereafter, the percentage in clause (a) will be reduced to 1.15% on such payment date (regardless of whether the Specified Spread Account Reduction Trigger was met on the payment dates in September 2011 or any payment date thereafter, March 2012 or any payment date thereafter or September 2012 or any payment date thereafter) and will remain at such percentage for each payment date thereafter.
+The "Specified Spread Account Balance" definition may be amended without noteholder consent in a manner that results in an increase in the amounts required to be on deposit in the spread account pursuant to such definition.
+In addition, the Specified Spread Account Balance may also be reduced or modified without the consent of the noteholders if the Rating Agency Condition is satisfied.

 If the amount on deposit in the spread account on any payment date (after giving effect to all deposits or withdrawals therefrom on that payment date) is greater than the Specified Spread Account Balance for that payment date, the excess will be distributed to us.
-However, if, after giving effect to all payments made on the notes on that payment date, the sum of the Pool Balance plus the balance on deposit in the pre-funding account as of the first day of the Collection Period in which that payment date occurs is less than the aggregate outstanding principal balance of the notes, that excess amount will not be distributed to us and will be retained in the spread account.
+However, if, after giving effect to all payments made on the notes on that payment date, the Pool Balance as of the first day of the Collection Period in which that payment date occurs is less than the aggregate outstanding principal balance of the notes, that excess amount will not be distributed to us and will be retained in the spread account.